 Armstrong netted 22 goals for the Eagles the season before the first division’s infamous transformation into the Premier League, with Palace finishing an impressive 10th in the league.

-It would be during his Palace tenure that Armstrong would feel the full force of the FA’s might after failing a post match drug test.
+It would be during his Palace tenure that Armstrong would feel the full force of the FA’s might after failing a post-match drug test.
 The Football Association taking exception to the traces of Cannabis found in the forwards bloodstream.
-Performance enhancing it wasn’t, however Armstrong was dealt a hefty ban.
+Performance enhancing it wasn’t, still, Armstrong was dealt a hefty ban.

 After a three year spell with the Eagles in which Armstrong notched up 45 goals in 118 games, the player signed for Tottenham Hotspurs for £4.5 million.